Brit-Am Movement History

 Yair Davidiy was born in 1950 in Sydney, Australia.

 The mother of Hugh Davis (grandmother of Yair) was from a "Plymouth Brethren" family who reputedly never allowed in their house any other book than the Bible.
-Not all her family were necessarily so pious however.
-It was believed that one of her physical antecedents was the offspring "the Prince of Wales" of the Hanoverian Monarchs of Great Britain.
-What this exactly means we do not know since we have lost contact with that branch of the family.
-Most of the Hanoverian princes in Britain had mistresses and some had wives but these non-royal (morganatic) marriagers were not considered legal.
+Not all her family were so pious however and it was believed that one of her physical antecedents was one of the House of Hanover monarchs of Great Britain.

 The mother of Yair was born in London of Jewish parents.
 Her father, Leo Jacoby (also known as Joseph Levi), was a silk merchant (son of an accomplished violinist) who was born in Denmark but had come to England at an early age.
 He served as a liason officer between the British and French Forces in Gallipoli against the Turks in World War I. The mother of my mother came from Strasbourg in Alsace, France.
+Members of the family were to be found among the Jews of France, Alsace, Switzerland, and Germany, and maybe elsewhere as well.
 Both my parents served as officers in WW-II.
-The sister of my father was a nurse who was taken captive by the Japanese and died in captivity.
+One of the sisters of my father was a nurse who was taken captive by the Japanese and died in captivity.
 Relations of my mother in France and Germany were killed for being Jews.

 In 1974 Yair moved to Israel.
 He served in the IDF as well as learning in various Yeshivot and Rabbinical programs.
 Yair studied both independently and under direction.
 Rabbi Menachem Jacobsen of Beer Yaacov was an important influence.
 Rabbi Jacobsen encouraged Yair to learn the sources and to interpret them.
 We learned enough to acquire some acquaintance with that part of the Torah most obviously pertinent to Brit-Am and to lay a foundation that could be built on.
 This however was not our intention at the time but rather we were learning for the sake of it as is the practice amongst Orthodox Religious Jews.
 We still learn today and find it helps us in many ways as well as being good for Brit-Am.